imodpasteur/ZOLA-3D/README.md

 The full manual and test data can be found [HERE](https://github.com/imodpasteur/ZOLA-3D/tree/master/TEST_DATA)

-1. For optimal performance, your images should be in photon counts, as usually the case with recent EMCCD cameras. images are not in photon counts, you can convert them as explained in [full manual](https://github.com/imodpasteur/ZOLA-3D/blob/master/User%20manual%20-%20HOW%20TO%20USE%20ZOLA.pdf) .
+1. For optimal performance, your images should be in photon counts, as usually the case with recent EMCCD cameras. images are not in photon counts, you can convert them as explained in [User manual - HOW TO USE ZOLA.pdf](https://github.com/imodpasteur/ZOLA-3D/blob/master/User%20manual%20-%20HOW%20TO%20USE%20ZOLA.pdf) .

 2. Calibrate your PSF from a z-stack of fluorescent beads using Zernike polynomials (this is ideal for PSFs shaped using a cylindrical lens or deformable mirror).
 We recommend using z-steps of 50 or 100 nm.
 Open your stack, select central position of one or few beads with the Fiji `Point selector tool` and run `ZOLA -> Calibration: PSF modeling`
 Choose 28-45 Zernike modes.

 3. Now that the PSF is calibrated, you can use ZOLA for 3D single molecule localization based super-resolution microscopy.
-Open your stack with single molecule blinking images, select region of interest and run `ZOLA -> Localization`
+Open your stack with single molecule blinking images, select region of interest and run `ZOLA -> Localization`.

 4. The single molecule Localization table is saved in csv, Thunderstorm format.
 You can correct the drift in 3D and render 3D color-stack using ZOLA->Drift correction->3D Drift correction  or any other software.